lzrski/simple-peer-playground/Presentation.md

 ### Time for React

 Before we separate the pears we should add some UI.
+We will use `facebook/react` for this.
+It separated in two modules:

 ```bash
 npm install --save react react-dom